nandorojo/solito/README.md

 A library dedicated to unifying React Native with Next.js, primarily focused on navigation.

+> This is still a bit experimental, I'd say.

 ## Docs & Examples

 - 📚 [Documentation (coming soon)](#)